arduina/arduina.net/_site/master/socialshaping.md

 Richard Dyer: Making 'white' people white

 Article on the development of film camera and photography technology, which always favored lighter skin.
-This is because they were made that way, not because they coudn't be different.
+This is because they were made that way, not because they couldn't be different.
 Innovation in photographic media has generally taken a white face as the norm.